isomerpages/nlb-sure/index.md

           alt: 'alt text'
           button: 'Read it now!'
     - infopic:
-          title: 'A.I.
-Chatbots: The Good, The Bad, and The Future'
-          subtitle: 'For everyone'
-          description: In this panel discussion organised by NLB, learn from industry experts on the role of A.I. chatbots in the current and future world.
-          url: /blog/tech/TECH0005
-          image: /images/banner-26Apr2023-AI-webinar.png
-          alt: 'alt text'
-          button: 'Find out more'
-    - infopic:
           title: 'Read to be SURE, Volume 2 Issue 3 - Higher Education'
           subtitle: 'For everyone'
           description: In this issue of Read to be SURE, explore multiple perspectives about Education.
 What is the value of a university degree today?
 Is a degree still needed to succeed in the modern economy?
           url: /read-to-be-sure-volume-2/issue3-education/
           image: /images/rtbs-vol2-topic3-KV.PNG
-          alt: 'alt text'
-          button: 'Read it now!'
-    - infopic:
-          title: 'Read to be SURE, Special Issue - World Cup 2022'
-          subtitle: 'For everyone'
-          description: In this issue of Read to be SURE, explore multiple perspectives about the World Cup.
-Is there more to it than football?
-          url: /read-to-be-sure-volume-2/special-issue1-worldcup/
-          image: /images/rtbs-vol2-hottopic1-world-cup.jpg
           alt: 'alt text'
           button: 'Read it now!'
     - infopic: